getchip/PocketCHIP-Docs/source/includes/_chip-hardware.md

 LCD-CLK : RGB666 clock | LCD-D23 : RGB666 data | CSID4 : CMOS serial interface | CSID5 : CMOS serial interface
 LCD-VSYNC : vertical sync for LCD screen | LCD-HSYNC : horizontal sync for LCD | CSID6 : CMOS serial interface | CSID7 : CMOS serial interface
 GND : ground | LCD-DE : RGB666 data | GND : ground | GND : ground

+(*)The XIO GPIO pins are provided by an I2C Expander at address 0x38 on the TWI bus 2, as such, this address is not available on bus 2.

 ## Open Source Hardware: Where To Get It
 CHIP is open source hardware.
 Here's where you can get all the data you need to make, modify, or learn about your own CHIP.
 Visit the [CHIP Hardware git repository](https://github.com/NextThingCo/CHIP-Hardware).